apache/trafficserver/doc/admin/http-proxy-caching.en.rst

 Traffic Server also provides a *Force Immediate Update* option that enables you to update URLs immediately without waiting for the specified update time to occur.
 You can use this option to test your scheduled update configuration.
-Refer to `Forcing an Immediate Update`_.
+Refer to `Forcing Immediate Updates`_.

 Configuring the Scheduled Update Option
 ---------------------------------------